 Inflation and Investing

 Because any level of inflation erodes the value of today’s dollar, earning returns that outpace inflation is a primary goal for most investors.
 That’s why investment professionals recommend some level of stock market exposure, even for the most conservative investors.
 Modest inflation generally benefits stocks, because it neutralizes the risk of deflation which can dampen performance.
-Inflation also tends to rise in a strengthening economy, as we are seeing this year, and that can help stock prices.
-Stock market indexes have continued to hit new highs in 2021.
+Inflation also tends to rise in a strengthening economy, as we saw in 2021, and that can help stock prices.
+Stock market indexes continued to hit new highs in 2021 and the S&P 500® Index gained 26.9% for the year.

 Real estate is also a natural inflation hedge, as inflation tends to push property values up.
 Investors can access that market using a real estate mutual fund that invests in REITs (Real Estate Investment Trusts).
 A REIT is a company that owns or operates income-producing properties such as office buildings, shopping malls, apartments, hotels or self-storage facilities.
-REITs trade like stocks and pay dividends to investors.
+REITs trade like stocks and pay dividends to investors, and that index returned 35.7% in 2021.1

-While inflation will come and go, a well-diversified portfolio remains one of the best ways to protect purchasing power over time.
+While the inflation outlook for 2022 and beyond is still uncertain, a well-diversified portfolio remains one of the best ways to protect purchasing power over time.

 Inflation-protected securities move with the rate of inflation and carry the risk that in deflationary conditions (when inflation is negative) the value of the bond may decrease.